shubham199711/maven-mcp-server/README.md

 # Use the agent
 result = await agent_executor.ainvoke({
-    "input": "What's the latest version of Spring Boot?"
+    "input": "What's the latest version of Maven Core?"
 })
+# result: "Latest stable version of org.apache.maven:maven-core is 3.9.10"
 ```

 ## Tool Details